tigerfarm/SyncSamples/nodehttp/README.md

 This repository application is based on the Twilio Sync quickstart: https://www.twilio.com/docs/sync/quickstart/js

+This version is updated with user inputs for the token identity and the Sync document name.
+I also enhanced the code documentation.

+Following are the steps to configure and use the web application.
+No development or credit card information required to try Sync.

 ## Twilio Console Configuration

-These are the steps to configure to use the web application.
-No development or credit card information required to try Sync.

 1. Create a Sync Service: